Skip to Main Content

 The following rules apply when transferring graduate courses taken as an undergraduate:

-• a maximum of four graduate-level courses may be transferred to the MEM/MEng degree
+• in general, a maximum of four graduate-level courses may be transferred to the MEM/MEng degree

 • transferred courses may not have been used to fulfill any undergraduate degree requirements